 Amy started writing seriously when she studied for her MA in Creative Writing at the University of Kent.
-She went on to do a PhD and was lucky enough to have her thesis novel published by Point Blank in 2017.
-Amy has written for various journals and is a regular contributor to award winning podcast On The Hill.
+She went on to do a PhD in the same subject and was lucky enough to have her thesis novel published.
+Amy has written short stories for various journals and co-produces On Silence podcast.

 Q: If you could travel back in time, which of the great writers would you like to meet and why?